Career and Life Planning CenterStudent Services Building (2000) Second Floor 714.992.7121

 The Career and Life Planning Center has created the Career Planning Process, a three-step model (outlined below) to explore who you are and to provide you with a structure to become more engaged on campus.
 These steps include Research, Network, and Experience.
 There are resources in the CLP Center and throughout the campus within the model.
 We encourage students to first come into the CLP Center for support in this process.
 Moving from one step to the next will assist you with making informed decisions about your major and/or career.
 It is with these steps you will gain considerable knowledge about the career path of your choice and ultimately be more satisfied because life in college matters for life after college.
 And in the end, you will know that the major/career decision you make is truly an informed one.

 Please visit us during our operating hours to receive assistance in the career planning process.
 We offer career research assistance to help guide students through the myriad of career resources.
-Once students have have explored the steps below, please be certain to meet with an Academic Counselor to organize your findings, clarify your options, and evaluate the information in order to make a major and/or career selection.
+Once students have explored the steps below, please be certain to meet with an Academic Counselor to organize your findings, clarify your options, and evaluate the information in order to make a major and/or career selection.
 They will also help you complete a Student Education Program Plan to continue your journey in your educational and career pathways.

 Begin your self-exploration by scrolling down to view our Career Planning Process: